USS Lionfish: Post World War II

 Lionfish was recommissioned on 31 January 1951, and headed for the United States East Coast for training cruises.
 After participating in NATO exercises and a Mediterranean cruise, she returned to the East Coast and was decommissioned at the Boston Navy Yard on 15 December 1953.

 In 1960, the submarine was placed in service, but not recommissioned, as a reserve training submarine at Providence, Rhode Island.

 Museum ship

 In 1971, she was stricken from the Navy Register.
 In 1973, she began permanent display as a memorial at Battleship Cove in Fall River, Massachusetts, where she is one of the museum's most popular exhibits.

 As Lionfish was never converted to a GUPPY configuration, she is one of the very few preserved American World War II-era submarines in her "as built" configuration.
-Because of this remarkable state of preservation, she was designated a National Historic Landmark in 1986.
+Because of this state of preservation, she was designated a National Historic Landmark in 1986.